sonata-project/SonataAdminBundle/Resources/doc/getting_started/the_list_view.rst

 Adding Filter/Search Options
 ----------------------------

-Assume you had a very succesfull blog site containing many blog posts.
+Assume you had a very successful blog site containing many blog posts.
 After a while, finding the blog post you wanted to edit would be like finding a needle in a haystack.
 As with all user experience problems, Sonata provides a solution for it!

 It does this by allowing you to configure datagrid filters in the ``Admin#configureDatagridFilters()`` method.
-For instance, to allow the admin to search blog posts by title (and also order them by alfabet in the list), you would do something like:
+For instance, to allow the admin to search blog posts by title (and also order them by alphabet in the list), you would do something like:

 .. code-block:: php